varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/markowitz.md

 ```

 A couple of thoughts:
-* While the problem above is written in terms of absolute return $r_{\star}$, we can also write the portfolio allocation problem using excess returns; the excess return is $R_{\star} = r_{\star} - r_{f}$, where $r_{f}$ denotes the risk free rate of return.
+* While the problem above is written in terms of absolute return $r_{\star}$, we can also write the portfolio allocation problem using excess returns; the excess return is $R_{\star} = r_{\star} - r_{f}$, where $r_{f}$ denotes the risk-free rate of return.
 * The challenge to solving the Markowitz problem is estimating the expected return of assets in the portfolio and the covariance matrix $\Sigma$.
-These quantities can be calculated from data if available or from models of the return and variance of the assets in the portfolio.
-Let's consider both approaches.
+These quantities can be calculated from available data or from models of the return and variance of the assets in the portfolio.
+We'll consider both approaches.

-The return of an asset is a measure of the price difference of that asset between two time periods.
+* Which portfolio along the efficient frontier in {numref}`fig-markowitz-only-risk` is up to the risk-reward tolerance of the investor; some investors are willing to take the additional risk because they expect to be rewarded with an increased return, others are not.
-Return can be calculated in many ways; two common approaches are the percentage or fractional return and the logarithmic return.
+* The minimum variance portfolio represents the maximum reward given the minimum risk.

 ### Portfolios of risky and risk-free assets